MisterDA/love-release/README.md

 love-release creates only one LÖVE file per release directory and keeps it synced with your sources.

-love-release can extract its informations from the environment: it guesses your game's title from the directory where it's stored, selects by default the latest LÖVE version from the web or uses its latest bundled LÖVE version, then parses the `conf.lua` file to extract even more informations such as the real LÖVE version your project uses.
+love-release can extract its information from the environment: it guesses your game's title from the directory where it's stored, selects by default the latest LÖVE version from the web or uses its latest bundled LÖVE version, then parses the `conf.lua` file to extract even more information such as the real LÖVE version your project uses.

 ### Usage